moritzhambach/MNIST---classifying-handwritten-digits/README.md

-## machine-learning
+## MNIST

- here I will add some interesting machine learning projects soon!
+ The MNIST dataset of handwritten digits is the one of the standard benchmarks of machine learning classification.
+This repo shows two approaches:

 ### 1) A neural network from scratch (98.3% accuracy on MNIST):
         - build a neural network with just the numpy package